scferro/scferro.github.io/_projects/(0) pour_over_coffee_using_a_7dof_robot_arm.md

 <br>

 ### Hardware
+* Franka Emika

+Intel realsense L515 uses a solid-state Lidar to sense depth.
+The Lidar can provide organized point clouds.
+It also has an RGB camera which is calibrated with the Lidar.

 * Intel Realsense Lidar L515

 Intel realsense L515 uses a solid-state Lidar to sense depth.
 The Lidar can provide organized point clouds.
 It also has an RGB camera which is calibrated with the Lidar.